mrzacsmith/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain the difference between `Relational Databases` and `SQL`.
+1. Explain the difference between Relational Databases and SQL.
-2. Why do tables need a `primary key`?
+2. Why do tables need a Primary Key?
-3. What is the name given to a table column that references the primary key on another table?
+3. What is the name given to a table column that references the Primary Key on another table?
 4. What do we need in order to have a _many to many_ relationship between two tables?

 ## Instructions